nichgalzin/nichgalzin/README.md

 - 🔭 I’m a software developer at [Founders and Coders](https://www.foundersandcoders.com/)
 - 🌱 I’m currently working on: Kindly, a platform for supporting Ukrainian refugees.
-- ✨ I like exploring: The line between technology and art, and finding new outlets for creativity.
+- ✨ I like exploring: the line between technology and art, and finding new outlets for creativity.
 - ⚡ Fun fact: I used to be a circus acrobat.
 - 😄 Pronouns: (he/they)
  - 💬 Ask me about: How to make the web beautiful, I'm a CSS nerd.
 Or how to do a handstand if you're more adventurous.